zenUnicorn/Agentic-RAG-LangChain/README.md

 # Agentic-RAG

-This repository contains a full Q&A pipeline using LangChain framework, Pinecone as vector database and Tavily as Agent.
+This repository contains a full Q&A pipeline using the LangChain framework, Pinecone as vector database, and Tavily as Agent.
 The data used are the transcriptions of TEDx Talks.
 A short description of how Tokenizers and Embeddings work is included.

-The main steps taken to build the RAG pipeline can be summarize as follows:
+The main steps taken to build the RAG pipeline can be summarized as follows:

-* **Data Ingestion**: load data from csv file
+* **Data Ingestion**: load data from CSV file

 * **Tokenization**: how a tokenizer works

-* **Embeddgings**: how a embeddgings works with cosine similarity concept
+* **Embeddgings**: how an embedding works with cosine similarity concept

 * **Indexing**: RecursiveCharacterTextSplitter for indexing in chunks